MohamedAshraf701/gradient-icon/README.md

 See the [CHANGELOG](https://github.com/MohamedAshraf701/gradient-icon/blob/main/CHANGELOG.md) for a history of changes in the package.

----

 ## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-## Contributing

 Contributions to the `gradient_icon` package are welcome!
 Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.

----

 ## Acknowledgements